-Bringing home a new puppy is exciting, but it can also be overwhelming.
+Bringing home a new puppy is exciting but can also be overwhelming.
 What are the first things to teach your puppy?
 Is there a right or a wrong place to start?

 Remember that puppies aren't exactly a blank slate; genetics, early socialization, and maternal factors can all play a part in developing your puppy's unique personality.
 But while every puppy is unique, there are a few first things to teach your puppy that can be consistently helpful in easing their transition to your home and starting their training off right.

 Bonding – You Are the Source of All Good Things

 With a new puppy, you might feel pressured to begin formal training immediately.
 But while we're huge proponents of early learning, the primary focus in the first few weeks of your puppy should be building a mutual bond.

 One of the first things to teach your puppy from an early age is that you are reliable, safe, and the source of many good things.

 Here are a few ideas to accomplish this:

 - Have all family members take turns handling your dog's mealtimes and walks.